 This unit builds on the learning gained from Evidence Based Coaching and can be considered a synthesis of the content of all the units studied so far.
 The actual content of this unit is informed by contemporary and emerging research studies.

-Dissertation - Research Methods: Theory and Practice
+Dissertation: Research Methods: Theory and Practice

 This unit consists of 3-days Research Methods taught provision with additional online support followed by the Dissertation plus supervision.